 What is Trigeminal Neuralgia?

-Acupuncture is an effective solution for those seeking a drug free option.
-Additionally, acupuncture provides additional relief with pain medications.
-The combined use of acupuncture and medication is shown to have the best benefit for treating severe trigeminal neuralgia pain.
+Acupuncture is an effective drug-free option that provides additional relief in combination with pain medications.
+The blended use of acupuncture and medication is the most effective treatment for severe trigeminal neuralgia pain.

-Dr. Mark VanOtterloo is a licensed acupuncturist and Doctor of Oriental Medicine, located in Wheat Ridge, Colorado.
-He is an integrative, functional medicine practitioner specializing in chronic disease and women’s health, using acupuncture and Chinese herbs in a mainstream medical model.
-To learn more about how acupuncture helps with Trigeminal Neuralgia pain, contact Dr. Mark VanOtterloo for an appointment or free consultation.
+Dr. Mark VanOtterloo is a licensed acupuncturist and Doctor of Oriental Medicine in Wheat Ridge, Colorado.
+He is an integrative, functional medicine practitioner specializing in chronic disease and women’s health.
+He uses acupuncture, tuina (medical massage), moxibustion, and herbal linents to help patients with severe facial pain.
+To learn more about how acupuncture helps with Trigeminal Neuralgia pain, schedule now for an appointment or to schedule a free discovery call.

 Spacek A, Hanl G, Groiss O, et al. Acupuncture and ganglionic local opioid analgesia in trigeminal neuralgia.